 Students simulate patient care using a high-tech mannequin that responds to routine medical interventions and emergencies like cardiac arrest.
 Additional classroom space integrates discussion and faculty evaluation.

 The high-fidelity mannequin mimics human functions including pulse, heart rate and blood pressure.
-The manikin can seize, sweat, talk and produce tears, and has a chest that rises and falls to imitate functions that require nurse intervention.
+The manikin can seize, sweat, talk and produce tears, and has a chest that rises and falls to imitate functions that require intervention.

 Simulation lab two

 The second lab models a hospital room with infant and adult manikins, and will accommodate more students as enrollment grows.